 The more scientists discover about the universe, the more spectacular and awe-inspiring we find it to be.
 David said, “The heavens declare the glory of God; and the firmament shows His handiwork” (Psalm 19:1).

-David Kornreich, an astronomer at Ithaca College in New York, has given an estimate of the “known” stars in the universe.
-Kornreich used “a very rough estimate of 10 trillion galaxies in the universe.
+David Kornreich, an astronomer at Ithaca College in New York, attempted to calculate “known” stars in the heavens.
+He used “a very rough estimate of 10 trillion galaxies in the universe.
 Multiplying that by the Milky Way’s estimated 100 billion stars results in a large number indeed: 1,000,000,000,000,000,000,000,000 stars, or a ‘1’ with 24 zeros after it (1 septillion in the American numbering system; 1 quadrillion in the European system).
 Kornreich emphasized that number is likely a gross underestimation, as more detailed looks at the universe will show even more galaxies” (Space.com).

-The incredible plan of God
+The marvelous plan of God

-In Isaiah 55:8-9 God says, “‘For My thoughts are not your thoughts, nor are your ways My ways,’ says the LORD.
-‘For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.’”
+Proverbs 3:19 states: “The LORD by wisdom founded the earth; by understanding He established the heavens.”
+Isaiah 55:9 says, “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”